ThatOneGuyX1/CSE-210-HW/README.md

 # cse210-student-template
+My name is Ian J. Searle.
+I am a BYU-Idaho student studying Electrical Enginerring.
+This is my folder for my CSE 210 Homework/

-This is the starter code for Ian Searle
+This is the starter code for Ian Searle.

 This repository contains the starter code for many different projects.
 They are arranged as follows: